 Haute Savoie / France

-An elegant mountain spa town that also offers great skiing, St Gervais-les-Bains has been attracting holidaymakers since the 1900s.
+An elegant mountain spa town that also offers great skiing, St Gervais les Bains in Haute Savoie has been attracting holidaymakers since the 1900s.

 Its long history as an Alpine commercial hub, and later a centre of tourism, has left a legacy of stunning architecture, with several beautiful baroque churches and ‘Belle Epoque’ buildings.
 Still today, many of the area’s hotels offer spa treatments, thanks to the mineral-rich thermal waters that run from the Mont Blanc range.